Vagabottos/Rootlog/Rootlog_V2.md

+# Rootlog

+A unified notation system for tracking turn activity in the board game [Root](https://ledergames.com/products/root-a-game-of-woodland-might-and-right), produced by Leder Games inc.

-# About
+## About

 This is a WIP.
 Current version: V2.5 (updated 11 Dec 2020).
 Questions and Feedback are greatly appreciated.

-"Rootlog" is a unified notation system for tracking turn activity in the board game [Root](https://ledergames.com/products/root-a-game-of-woodland-might-and-right), produced by Leder Games inc.

 This system is inspired in part by algebraic notation in Chess.
 It's also inspired by and heavily draws on Nevakanezah's original [Rootlog](https://boardgamegeek.com/thread/2543149/article/36304225) notation.
-Parts of this introduction and other sections are copied from his work there.

 To handle different factions having very different moves and abilities, Rootlog eschews recording the names of each faction-specific action, and instead records the movement of game pieces incurred by those actions.
 This means that readers must employ some intuition to understand what happens and why during each turn.

-# Goals
+## Goals

 1. To track legal changes to board state.
 2. To allow quick recording of actions by hand during a game.